poseidon-framework/poseidon-framework.github.io/archive_submission_guide.md

 We assume you have some basic knowledge about using a command line software like [`trident`](trident), and how to handle Git and GitHub.
 If not, then you can become knowledgable quickly about the latter, for example [here](https://lab.github.com/githubtraining/introduction-to-github).

+!> At the moment this documentation only covers submissions to the [Poseidon Community Archive](archive_overview).
+We will soon consolidate and document the contribution process for the Poseidon Minotaur Archive.

 ## Preparing a new package for the public repository

 If you would like to provide a new package, you should prepare it as far as you can and then commit it as a pull request to the repository.